1993 Four Corners hantavirus outbreak: Hantavirus suspected

-The western deer mouse was the most commonly captured species in the rodent trapping operation.
+Authorities captured rodents to identify the natural reservoir of the virus causing the outbreak.
+The western deer mouse was the most commonly captured species and was later confirmed to host the virus.
 (Note: Many sources, including those from 1993, identify the natural reservoir of Sin Nombre virus as the species Peromyscus maniculatus.
 In fact, the natural reservoir of the virus is the species Peromyscus sonoriensis.
 The reason for this discrepancy is because the two species were previously classified as one, both under the scientific name Peromyscus maniculatus.
 This species was reorganized in the late 2010s and split into multiple species, including P. maniculatus and P. sonoriensis.
 The "old" P. maniculatus had a range extending across most of North America, whereas the "new" P. maniculatus is limited to southeastern Canada and the northeastern parts of the US east of the Mississippi River.
 P. sonoriensis, on the other hand, is found in most of the US west of the Mississippi River, including in the Four Corners region, and in most of southwestern Canada, which corresponds to where Sin Nombre virus infections usually occur.)

-The investigative team began on-site reviews of medical records on June 1 and obtained tissue samples from suspected cases.
+The investigative team started reviewing medical records on June 1 and obtained tissue samples from suspected cases.
 Meanwhile, epidemiologists interviewed patient and control families and inspected their homes and workplaces.
-After testing at a local laboratory continually yielded negative results, samples were flown to the CDC in Atlanta for immediate analysis.
-By Friday, June 4, scientists at the CDC's Special Pathogens Branch had tested IgM antibodies from nine people with 25 different virus samples.
-Antibodies from every person showed reactivity to three hantavirus species and none of the other viruses: Hantaan virus, Puumala virus, and Seoul virus, each of which can cause HFRS.
-The antibody samples were then shown to be reactive to Prospect Hill virus, a hantavirus that was known to infect Eastern meadow voles in Maryland but which had never been associated with human disease or even isolated from human tissue.
+After testing at a local laboratory continually yielded negative results, samples were sent to the CDC in Atlanta for immediate analysis.
+By June 4, scientists at the CDC's Special Pathogens Branch had tested IgM antibodies from nine people with 25 different virus samples.
+Antibodies from every person reacted to three hantavirus species and none of the other viruses: Hantaan virus, Puumala virus, and Seoul virus, each of which can cause HFRS.
+The antibody samples were then shown to be reactive to Prospect Hill virus, a hantavirus discovered in eastern meadow voles in Maryland that had never been associated with human disease or isolated from human tissue.